lakshaysethi/Assignment_1_7420_ls/Assignment documents/Journal.md

 2.1 look at instagrams first page they dont have a header - just a footer and a main in the first page page

+2.2 write the firstpage.html
+I will be using bootstrap for this
 ```